ciscops/ssm-onprem-packer-import/README.md

 # ssm-onprem-packer-import

 This packer template will allow you to convert the Cisco Smart Software Manager On-Prem ISO to an AWS AMI.
-* Tested and with versions 7 and later
+* Tested successfully with versions 7 and later

 ## Prerequisites